Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Construction of Zariski-dense surface groups

 Let $\G$ be an algebraic subgroup of $\GL_n$ over $\mathds{Q}$.
 Denote by $I$ the ideal of $\mathds{Q}[X_{11},X_{12},...,X_{nn},\Det^{-1}]$ of polynomials vanishing on $\G$ and by Let $p$ be a prime.
 We define an algebraic group over the finite field with $p$ elements $\mathds{F}_p$ by

 \begin{definition} The algebraic group \emph{$\underline{\G}_{p}$} is called the \emph{reduction of $\G$ modulo $p$}. \end{definition}

 The latter depends on the embedding of $\G$ into $\GL_n$.
-In fact, the algebraic group $\underline{\G}_{p}$ is canonically defined for almost all\footnote{``almost all" means ``all except finitely many".} primes $p$.
+In fact, the algebraic group $\underline{\G}_{p}$ is canonically defined for almost all primes $p$.
+Here by ``almost all" we mean ``all except finitely many".
 See Section 3.3 in \cite{Platonov_AlgebraicgroupsNumbertheory} for more details.

-Let $\G$ be a connected\footnote{in the Zariski topology} semisimple $\mathds{Q}$-algebraic group.
+Let $\G$ be a connected (in the Zariski topology) semisimple $\mathds{Q}$-algebraic group.
 We say that $\G$ is \emph{simply connected} if for any connected $\mathds{Q}$-algebraic group $\HH$ and any surjective morphism $f:\G\to\HH$ of $\mathds{Q}$-algebraic groups with finite kernel, $f$ is an isomorphism.
 We say that $\G$ is \emph{absolutely almost simple} if $\G(\overline{\mathds{Q}})$ is not commutative and has no non-trivial connected normal subgroup.

 \begin{theorem}[Strong-approximation, see \cite{Matthews_CongruencepropertiesZariskidense}] Let $\G$ be a connected simply-connected absolutely almost simple algebraic group defined over $\mathds{Q}$.
 Let $\Pi$ be a Zariski-dense finitely generated subgroup of $\G(\mathds{Q})$.
 Then for almost all primes $p$ the reduction modulo $p$ of $\Pi$ equals $\underline{\G}_{p}(\mathds{F}_p)$. \end{theorem}